ryo-ohki-code/flux2-api-image-generator-nodejs/README.md

 A powerful Express.js application that integrates with the [BFL AI API](https://bfl.ai) to generate stunning AI images using the Flux 2 model family.
 Supports advanced prompt engineering via Ollama, reference image uploads, and detailed configuration options.

-**Note:** I noticed sometime if the generation fail, the app do not catches all errors, so if it take took long to get an image, assume it fails.

 ---

 ## 🚀 Features